unibe-geodata-modelling/2019-frost-penetration-soils/README.md

     |-----------|-------    |
     |01.09.2015 |30.06.2017 |

+    The default is set from 01.09.2015 18:00 to 02.09.2015 22:00 (40 hours / frames)

     One image will be created every hour within the timeframe unless defined differently (see section "What can be adjusted")

 - there are three scripts
   - PrepFrames.py prepares frames to be packed in a video or gif with the other scripts
   - makeVideo.py packs the beforehand generated images (.png) to a video
   - makeGIF.py packs the beforehand generated images to a gif file

+- if the video or the gif script is run subsequently to PrepFrames in the same console, the elevation will remain set.
+If a different console is used, the user is asked to define the elevation.

 - The scripts can somehow not be executed entirely via the "run" button in PyCharm.
 Select all (Ctrl + A) and "run" works however.